How can you prevent the flu?

 Treating and recovering from the flu can involve the following:

-• Staying home helps with rest and recovery, and prevents you from infecting others
+• Staying home to help you rest and recover and prevent you from infecting others.

 About UPMC